Non Sono Stupido – I’m not stupid

 Tuesday, May 24, 1977

 When I came back from school, Teresa told me that my brother had just been there.
-I asked her what he wanted and if he left a telephone number or address where I could reach him.
+I asked her what he wanted and if he left a telephone number or an address where I could reach him.
 She said, “No, he just wanted his mail, and then he left again.”
-Sander knows I get off from school at 3:15 every afternoon.
+Sander knows I get out of school at 3:15 every afternoon.
 He knew I would be home soon, yet he couldn’t wait five minutes for me.
-If he knew I had money, then I am sure he would have waited for me!
+If he had known I had money, I am sure he would have waited for me!

 Friday, May 27, 1977

 Sander stopped by this evening to see if there was any mail for him.
 I told him I was hurt that he had not let me know where he was.
 He didn’t seem to care.
-Then I told him that mom had written that she is calling here June 5th and she wanted him to be here too.
-Sander said he would stop by at that time and then he left.
+Then I told him that Mom had written that she would be calling here on June 5th and wanted him to be here too.
+Sander said he would stop by at that time, and then he left.

 Sunday, June 5, 1977

-Sander came over and we waited for the phone to ring.
+Sander came over, and together we waited for the phone to ring.
 When it rang, both Sander and I talked to Mom for five minutes each.
 I wanted to talk to Elisabeth too, but Mom said it was too expensive.
 I just wanted to say “Hi” and hear her voice.
-When we were done talking on the phone I asked Sander what he had talked to Mom about.
+When we were done talking on the phone, I asked Sander what he had talked to Mom about.
 Sander couldn’t answer me because he was crying.
-Sander didn’t say much and then he left.
+Sander didn’t say much, and then he left.

-That evening when I got back, Nick read the Book of Mormon to me again.
+That evening, when I got back, Nick read the Book of Mormon to me again.
 He was almost done with the book.
-Then he read Moroni Chapter 10 verses 3-4.
+Then he read Moroni 10:3-4.
 Nick stopped reading, then he looked at me and asked, “Do you know what this means?”
 I answered, “No.” Nick read it again.
 Then he said with great excitement, “It is a promise to us that we can find out for ourselves if this book is true or not!
 Let’s pray right now and ask God.”
-We knelt and Nick said the prayer.
+We knelt right then and there.
+Nick said the prayer.

 Monday, June 6, 1977

-After school when I saw Nick he asked me, “Did you get an answer about the book?”
+After school, when I saw Nick, he asked me, “Did you get an answer about the book?”
 I asked, “Did you?”
 He answered, “Yes.”
 He seemed so sure.
 Then Nick asked me, “Do you believe it?”
 I answered, “Yes.”
+Even though I doubted it.
 I felt kind of envious of the excitement Nick had for the book.
 I wanted to feel it too.
-That night I knelt and asked the Lord to help me to know without a doubt if the Book of Mormon was true or not.
+That night, I knelt and asked the Lord to help me know without a doubt if the Book of Mormon was true or not.

 Friday, June 10, 1977

-Next week is the last day of school.
-When I got back from school I told Nick I couldn’t spend the summer at his house.
+Next Friday is the last day of school.
+When I got back from school, I told Nick I couldn’t spend the summer at his house.
 I needed to go back to Denmark.
 He understood.
-He said, “I will send you another ticket when you are 18 and you can come back and we will travel to Utah and then get married in the Salt Lake Temple.”
+He said, “I will send you another ticket when you are 18, and you can come back, and we will travel to Utah and then get married in the Salt Lake Temple.”

 I called up the airline about my ticket to Denmark.
-Luckily the ticket Nick had bought me was one where I could go back anytime within a year.
+Luckily, the ticket Nick had bought me was one that let me go back anytime within a year.
 The lady I talked to said the soonest I could fly back was Sunday, June 19, 1977.
 I said that would be fine.
-She said my ticket would be arriving in the mail in a couple of days.
+She said my ticket would arrive in the mail in a couple of days.

 Friday, June 17, 1977

 Today was the last day of school.
-Nick was finally able to get his High School diploma.
+Nick finally earned his High School diploma.

 Saturday, June 18, 1977